kvietmeier/ansible/README.md

 RHEL related tasks/vars are in the archive folder, updating to work with Ubuntu

-Updated to add a role to setup a VoltDB testing platform on Azure
+Updated to add a role to setup a Database testing platform on Azure

 ```